olgarion/assignments/Assignment 5 Block Chain/README.md

 Then the dashboard is updating with the current status of the HW that Mikko is using.
 He gets current Hashrate and measure the temperature.
 The rig 1 showed hashrate <100 MH, as based on Mikko's explanaition something there worong:)

 ![image](Mikko_dashboard.png)

+What possible scenarios do you see for cryptocurrencies in the future?
+I understand that cryptocurrency is still in its developing phase, and despite on big flactuations on the market, the interest to mining and cryptocurrencies will remain high.
+Based on Mikko's view, people that perform mining are more investors in the future, and they invest their computer power to different promicing cryptocurrencies.

+However, I see this decentralized and anonimous transactions are perfect way for dirty money transactions, and possible money laundry.
+This means that countries will try to regulate and control them more.
+Additionally, all countries would like to make tax regulation for mining and exchange more strict and transparent, that might reduce some level of anonimity in the future.

+Interesting what will happen when computers' power will grow dramatically, and we will start using quantum computing more widely.
+What will happen if bad guys will acquire this kind of equipment and will try to crash cryptocurrency market..